-In How correspondence analysis works (a simple explanation), I provide a basic explanation of how to interpret correspondence analysis, so if you are completely new to the field, please read that post first.
-In this post I provide lots of examples to illustrate some of the more complex issues.
+In How correspondence analysis works (a simple explanation), we provide a basic explanation of how to interpret correspondence analysis, so if you are completely new to the field, please read that post first.
+In this post, we'll provide lots of examples to illustrate some of the more complex issues.

 Correspondence Analysis output